Dishes With Dad

 Close up view of oven roasted tomatoes on a baking sheet.

-If you prefer a smoother, less rustic sauce you can transfer to a blender and blend until smooth or process through a food mill then return to the pot.
+If you prefer a smoother sauce, you can transfer it to a blender and blend until smooth or process it through a food mill, then return it to the pot.
 You can also cook it down longer if you want it thicker.

 Image of the cooked pasta and sauce in a large dutch oven before serving.